-Fishers Health Department offers free COVID-19 testing for Fishers residents ages 12 and older.
+The Fishers Health Department offers free COVID-19 testing for all Hoosiers residents ages 2+ and older.
 Find more information and schedule your testing appointment here.

-Test results will be available in up to 10 business days.
+Test results will be available within 3 business days.

 Who is eligible to receive COVID-19 testing?

-All incorporated Fishers residents ages 12 and older are eligible for testing.
-Residents do not have to be symptomatic in order to take the test.
+All Hoosiers ages 2+ are eligible for testing.
+Patients do not have to be symptomatic in order to take the test.

-Parents and guardians can schedule appointments for children aged 12-17.
-Residents wishing to secure a COVID-19 testing appointment for their minor child(ren) twelve and older will need to consent for any minor and accompany the child to the testing.
+Parents and guardians can schedule appointments for children age 2-17.
+Patients wishing to secure a COVID-19 testing appointment for their minor child(ren) 2 and older will need to consent for any minor and accompany the child to the testing.

 Minor children who are sick or experiencing any unusual symptoms should be fully assessed by their primary medical provider.
 The assessment and COVID-19 testing are not medical evaluations and should not be considered a substitute for any testing ordered by a medical provider.

 When is the Fishers Health Department performing COVID-19 testing?